In a matter of three days, Food On Demand collected $14,186 from 40 philanthropists.

 Rabat – Based in Marrakech and Casablanca, Food on Demand (FoD), a food delivery platform offering a variety of dishes, has joined the string of solidarity initiatives to soften the blow of the COVID-19 pandemic on Morocco’s economy and society.

-Fusing technology with catering, FoD started with making free food deliveries to doctors working in emergency services at Marrakech University Hospital Center (CHU Marrakech) on Thursday, March 19.
+Fusing technology with catering, FoD began making free food deliveries to doctors working in emergency services at Marrakech University Hospital Center (CHU Marrakech) on Thursday, March 19.